Is #13ReasonsWhy Dangerous For Suicidal Teens?

-Selena Gomez’s new show, 13 Reasons Why, may intended to educate today’s youth and their parents about the ongoing issues with bullying and suicide, but unfortunately, the series has become concerning to many.
+Selena Gomez’s new show, 13 Reasons Why, may intend to educate today’s youth and their parents about the ongoing issues with bullying and suicide, but unfortunately, the series has become concerning to many.

 According to a CNN report this week, the new Netflix series, which follows the life of a teenage girl who leaves behind 13 cassette tapes after committing suicide, has caused quite the stir since premiering last month.